richieBao/python-urbanPlanning/draft_richie bao/stage_01_Chicago Spatial structure.md

 First, Landsat 8 remote sensing image is used to interpret the types of land used, as shown in figure 1.
 The resolution of image is 30m.
 If a certain interpretation element dominates the number of 30×30m grid cells, it is identified as the element type.
 Therefore, because the green coverage rate is high, and the height of a large number of residential buildings is usually lower than the height of trees, scatterd construction land is interpreted as a vegeation area.
 In consequence, the calculation based on the interpretation data of the image takes into account the distribution of construction land with vegetation cover.
 ![ ](https://github.com/richieBao/python-urbanPlanning/blob/master/images/31_6.jpg)
 <p align="center">
-<em>图2 建成区连续距离聚类结果 /Fig2 remote sensing imagery interpretation</em>
+<em>图2 建成区连续距离聚类结果 /Fig2 continuous distance clustering results based on built-up area</em>
 </p>

 ##### 4.4.2 关键层级的提取及其覆盖范围 /extraction of critical levels and their coverage